Titoism

-Titoism is a socialist political philosophy most closely associated with Josip Broz Tito during the Cold War.
-It is characterized by a broad Yugoslav identity, workers' self-management, a political separation from the Soviet Union, and leadership in the Non-Aligned Movement.
+Titoism is a socialist political philosophy most closely associated with Josip Broz Tito and refers to the ideology and policies of the League of Communists of Yugoslavia (LCY) during the Cold War.
+It is characterized by a broad Yugoslav identity, socialist workers' self-management, a political separation from the Soviet Union, and leadership in the Non-Aligned Movement.

-Tito led the Communist Yugoslav Partisans during World War II in Yugoslavia.
+Tito led the communist Yugoslav Partisans during World War II in Yugoslavia.
 After the war, tensions arose between Yugoslavia and the Soviet Union.
-Although these issues diminished over time, Yugoslavia still remained relatively independent in thought and policy due to the leadership of Tito.
-Tito led Yugoslavia until his death in 1980.
+Although these issues alleviated over time, Yugoslavia still remained largely independent in ideology and policy due to the leadership of Tito, who led Yugoslavia until his death in 1980.

-Today, the term "Titoism" is sometimes used to refer to Yugo-nostalgia, a longing for reestablishment or revival of Yugoslavism or Yugoslavia by the citizens of Yugoslavia's successor states.
+Tito himself claimed he was not a Titoist; "Titoism as a separate ideological line does not exist. [...]
+Should Titoism become an ideological line, we would become revisionists; we would have renounced Marxism.
+We are Marxists; I am a Marxist, and therefore I cannot be a Titoist."
+Today, the term "Titoism" is sometimes used to refer to Yugo-nostalgia across political spectrum, a longing for reestablishment of Yugoslavia or revival of Yugoslavism by the citizens of Yugoslavia's successor states.